 Now you are ready to use your first goal.
 To see your goal, go to the Dashboard.
 On the Weight Chart, you will now see a Goal line at your chosen value.
-You will also see your goals highlighted in KPI’s on the Calendar or in Email Updates.
+You will also see your goals highlighted in KPIs on the Calendar or Email Updates.

 Here are ideas for other goals you can set:

-Set granularity to None for goals which cannot be summed per day, such as for weight, blood pressure, or glucose.
-Set granularity to Day, Week, or Month, for goals such as steps per day, workouts per week etc.
+Set granularity to None for goals that cannot be summed per day, such as weight, blood pressure, or glucose.
+Set granularity to Day, Week, or Month, for goals such as steps per day, workouts per week, etc.

 You can also manage historic goals within FitnessSyncer.
-Most of these will be automatically managed when you save, however, you can also go into the settings of the goal and add historic values.
+Most of these will be automatically managed when you save, but you can also go into the settings of the goal and add historic values.
 Keep in mind that the current value has been removed from the list you are editing and is not affected by these changes.

 For each of your goals which are daily goals, you can see how many days back you have met this goal on the Dashboard.
-For example, if your goal is 10,000 steps a day, and for the last 3 days, you have met that but 4 days ago, you did not, this would tell you 3 days of meeting the goal.
-Likewise, on the Your Best will show you the most consecutive days of meeting that goal.
+For example, if your goal is 10,000 steps a day, and for the last 3 days, you have met that, but 4 days ago, you did not, this would tell you 3 days of meeting the goal.
+Likewise, the Your Best will show you the most consecutive days of meeting that goal.

 FitnessSyncer Pro users can add unlimited goals on any data set.
 Non-Pro users have a basic set of metrics that are available goal tracking.

 FitnessSyncer Pro users can all apply filters to their goals.
-For example, you can create a goal to run 3 times a week by adding a filter to filter out activities which are not running.
-Such goals would be displayed only on charts which have the same filter applied.
+For example, you can create a goal to run 3 times a week by adding a filter to filter out activities that are not running.
+Such goals would be displayed only on charts that have the same filter applied.